 Can you tell us about your programming Youtube channel and any other of your side projects?

 Sure!
-My channel is called Code Drip and I’ve got both career / programming advice, as well as tutorials.
+My channel has both career / programming advice, as well as tutorials.
 The advice videos have been a lot more popular so I’m going to focus more on those going forward.
 I’m excited to keep growing it and always open to topic suggestions!

 I’ve also been creating a concept for “easy to digest micro-courses” - everyone has a short attention span, so I’m attempting to condense the most important subject matter from these 20+ hour online courses into micro-courses that can be used either for review or to gain a high-level understanding of concepts before practicing or diving deeper into them.
 I’m really excited to share these, the name is still in progress, but I will announce it soon on my channel so subscribe if interested 😀